oliviabarrick/civitas/README.md

-zeroconf is an experiment at bootstrapping Kubernetes clusters where the nodes have no prior knowledge of each other before being started, but will find each other and come to agreement on a Kubernetes bootstrap token and the roles of each node.
+civitas is an experiment at bootstrapping Kubernetes clusters where the nodes have no prior knowledge of each other before being started, but will find each other and come to agreement on a Kubernetes bootstrap token and the roles of each node.

 # Requirements

-In order for a Kubernetes cluster to be considered "zeroconf", it must meet the following requirements:
+In order for a Kubernetes cluster to be considered "civitas", it must meet the following requirements:

 * There are no permanent master IP addresses or hostnames.